alimhn/zenoh-container-demos/throughput-ZenohtoZenoh-single-container/README.md

 # Launch Zenoh network and Zenoh bridge in containers
 # Inside the folder "throughput-ZenohtoZenoh-single-container"
 # Build the container:
-docker build -t ts-zenoh-zenoh-img .
+docker compose build

 # Run the docker:
-docker run -it --rm ts-zenoh-zenoh-img

-## ToDo
-bash script to change the message payload for a run
+docker compose up